owntech-foundation/Core/docs/pwm.md

 ![Duty cycle](images/changing_duty_cycle.gif)

 When the carrier is superior to the duty cycle, the logic output is at high level.
 On the contrary, when the carrier is inferior to the duty cycle the the output logic is low level.
-A PWM signal is thus a sqarewave signal with a frequency (the **switching frequency**) is fixed by the carrier.
+A PWM signal is thus a sqarewave signal with a frequency (the **switching frequency**) being fixed by the carrier.

 Varying the duty cycle is how to vary the output of the PWM.